JarviousX/Assignment-7-Map-Markers/SETUP.md

 ### 6. Testing Features

-- ✅ Map should display with Google Maps styling
+- ✅ Map should display centered on University of Oklahoma campus
-- ✅ Two markers visible (San Francisco City Center, Golden Gate Bridge)
+- ✅ Four markers visible for Oklahoma universities:
+  - Oklahoma State University (Stillwater)
+  - University of Oklahoma (Norman)
+  - Oklahoma City University (Oklahoma City)
+  - University of Tulsa (Tulsa)
-- ✅ Tap markers to see alert with name
+- ✅ Tap markers to see alert with university name
-- ✅ Tap marker callout to see "Hello" text
+- ✅ Tap marker callout to see university name displayed
-- ✅ "Focus" button in header navigates to Green Bay Stadium
+- ✅ "Focus" button in top-left corner zooms to show all four markers
 - ✅ Location button centers map on your location
 - ✅ Dragging map logs region changes to console
+- ✅ App works in both portrait and landscape orientations

 ## Notes for Pixel 9 Emulator